zalando/postgres-operator/docs/reference/cluster_manifest.md

   is `false`, then no volume will be mounted no matter how operator was configured (so you can override the operator configuration).
 Optional.

+* **enableUnusedPvcDeletion**
+  Tells the operator to delete persistent volume claims of no longer running pods.
+That removes respective persistent volumes because the operator configures them with the 'Delete' reclaim policy.
+The operator deletes unused PVCs for clusters created both before and after this option is turned on.
+Deletion is not guaranteed: When it fails, operator retries at the next Sync() event.
+  The default is `false`.

 * **enableConnectionPooler**
   Tells the operator to create a connection pooler with a database.
 If this field is true, a connection pooler deployment will be created even if